wkoutre/linear-mcp-server/README.md

 6. Restart Claude Desktop (quit completely and reopen)
 7. You should now see Linear MCP Server available as a tool in Claude

-## Available Tools

-The Linear MCP Server provides a comprehensive set of tools to interact with the Linear API.
-For a detailed list of all implemented tools and planned future additions, see the [TOOLS.md](./TOOLS.md) document.

-Some key tools include:

-- Get information about users, teams, projects, and issues
-- Create and update issues
-- Search for issues with filters
-- Create and manage projects
-- Add comments to issues

 ## Example Claude Prompts

 Once connected to Claude Desktop, you can use prompts like: